ShaunMathew000/Tomato-Leaf-Disease-Classification-and-Severity-Prediction/README.md

 ## 🚀 Getting Started

-To run the PDISA model locally, run the tomatoClassification.ipynb and SeverityPrediction.ipynb files in the repository simultaneously.
+To run the PDISA model locally, download and run the tomatoClassification.ipynb and SeverityPrediction.ipynb files in the repository simultaneously.

 ## 📚 References